kevinpt/vhdl-extras/doc/rst/modules/strings_bounded.rst

 This package requires support for VHDL-2008 package generics.
 The maximum size of a bounded string is established by instantiating a new package with the ``MAX`` generic set to the desired size.

+Unlike :doc:`fixed length strings <strings_fixed>` which must always be padded to their full length, bounded strings can have any length up to the maximum set when the package is instantiated.

 Example usage
 ~~~~~~~~~~~~~